 Minister Toews was elected to the Legislative Assembly of Alberta on April 16, 2019, as the MLA for Grande Prairie-Wapiti.

-A lifelong resident of Alberta, Toews and his wife live in the Grande Prairie region and have 3 children and 7 grandchildren.
+A lifelong resident of Alberta, Toews and his wife live in the Grande Prairie region and have three children and eight grandchildren.
 He has considerable business experience, and holds a CPA, CMA accounting designation and, prior to pursuing business interests, spent twelve years in a public accounting practice.
 In the past fifteen years, he and his wife Kim, have invested in, managed and grown a corporate family cattle ranching operation and an oilfield environmental company.